Explicit Acyclic Models and (Co)Chain Operations: The Surjection Operad

 If $ n < \ell$ then for each relevant division $\cD'' $ the summand $\cD'' d_\ell x$ is a clean generator, since $y_n[t_n]$ is inserted early into $d_\ell x$.
 Thus in this case we want $\Phi(x; y_i) = H_s \Phi (x; y_1, \ldots, d_my_n, \ldots, y_r)$, which can be written If $\ell < n $ then for each relevant division $\cD'$ the summand $\cD' x$ will be clean at some shifted value $t_\ell+\ell$.
 Thus in this case we want $\Phi(x; y_i) = H_s \Phi(d_\ell x; y_i)$, which can be written \end{rem}

 \begin{rem} We need a digression to explain how $H_s$ will be computed on the two lower degree terms.
-We recall that for the Berger-Fresse complex $\cS_*^{bf}(s)$ the contraction\footnote{We apologize for the double meaning of $s$ here, the first term in the contraction formula, $s(z) = (1,z)$, and the arity of a surjection complex.} $H_s = \sum_{j=0}^{s-2} i^j s r^j$ is described in Section 13.
+We recall that for the Berger-Fresse complex $\cS_*^{bf}(s)$ the contraction\footnote{We apologize for the double meaning of $s$ in this section, the first term in the contraction formula, $s(z) = (1,z)$, and the arity of a surjection complex.
+Hopefully this will not cause trouble.} $H_s = \sum_{j=0}^{s-2} i^j s r^j$ is described in Section 13.
 If $z$ is a surjection generator $i^q s r^q (z) = 0$ unless $1,2, \ldots, q$ are singletons in $z$, in which case $i^q s r^q (z)$ is described by removing those singletons from $z$ and putting the sequence $12 \ldots q(q+1)$ at the front.
 Thus if the first entry of $z$ after those singletons are removed is $q+1$ then still $i^q s r^q (z) = 0$. \\